 EdTech SaaS Vendor Data Processing Agreements

 Educational institutions require comprehensive data processing agreements that address both educational privacy laws and general data protection requirements.
+These agreements are essential for e learning platforms to ensure compliance with privacy regulations.
 These agreements must balance institutional needs with vendor capabilities.

 Educational Purpose Limitations: